lars-frogner/Impact/README.md

 There is currently limited scripting support using the [Roc](https://www.roc-lang.org/) language.
 Roc is a very young language, but it shows great promise both for standalone applications and, thanks to its [platform](https://www.roc-lang.org/platforms) concept, for being embedded into larger systems.
 Since it compiles to machine code, it has the potential to be a very performant scripting language.
 The [How applications work](#how-applications-work) section describes how Roc is embedded into the Impact engine.
 At the moment, Roc scripts are responsible for scene setup and input handling.

+### GUI

+The engine currently has a simple [`egui`](https://github.com/emilk/egui)-driven development GUI.

 ## Planned features

-In rough order of priority (which may change):
+- Expanded scripting capabilities.

-- GUI.
+- Expanded GUI.
-- Collision detection for voxel objects.
+- General collision detection for voxel objects.
+- Voxel object fracturing.
 - N-body gravity simulation.
 - More options for procedural voxel generation.
-- Expanded scripting capabilities.
 - Audio.
 - Let's see when we get here...